pusher/pusher-websocket-swift/README.md

 Presence channels are channels whose names are prefixed by `presence-`.

 The recommended way of subscribing to a presence channel is to use the `subscribeToPresenceChannel` function, as opposed to the standard `subscribe` function.
 Using the `subscribeToPresenceChannel` function means that you get a `PusherPresenceChannel` object returned, as opposed to a standard `PusherChannel`.
-This `PusherPresenceChannel` object has some extra, presence-channel-specific functions availalbe to it, such as `members`, `me`, and `findMember`.
+This `PusherPresenceChannel` object has some extra, presence-channel-specific functions available to it, such as `members`, `me`, and `findMember`.

 #### Swift